 Connection Modes: Cloud, Device, and Hybrid

-Learn the difference between cloud, device, and hybrid mode when sending event data to your destinations.
+Learn the difference between cloud mode, device mode, and hybrid mode when sending event data to your destinations.

 What are connection modes in RudderStack?

-There are primarily two connection modes through which you can send your event data from your source apps to the desired destinations via RudderStack:
+You can send event data from your source apps to destinations in two primary connection modes:

 • Cloud mode